belikenikhil03/Q-A-Chatbot-GenAI-Project/README.md

 1. **Create a Virtual Environment**

    It's recommended to use a virtual environment for this project.
-You can create one using:

 2. **Install Requirements**